Impact of the COVID-19 pandemic on long-term care facilities: Canada

 In July, the Canadian Broadcasting Corporation reported on a provincial long-term care home inspector, in Ontario, who was under investigation for her use of social media to post health misinformation.
 Her views were described by the Registered Nurses Association of Ontario CEO as "the most extreme example I have seen in my own profession."

-Advocates, including Vivian Stamatopulos, have called upon the Government of Ontario to regulate long-term care homes better.
+Six corporations together owning and operating 200 long-term care homes—experienced "unusually high rates of COVID-19 infection and related deaths."
+In March 2024, the Ontario Superior Court certified class action lawsuits against Chartwell Retirement Residences, Extendicare, Responsive Group, Revera, Schlegel Villages, and Sienna Senior Living for gross negligence on behalf of thousands of people who contracted COVID-19 during the pandemic after visiting these homes or residing in them.

 France

 About a third of reported coronavirus deaths have occurred among residents—more than 3,000—causing the homes to run low on body bags.
 More than 2,300 homes have had at least one case reported.
 Nursing home residents are being isolated in their rooms to slow the spread of the disease, while hospitals are reluctant to admit patients who have little chance of recovering.
 Most elderly requiring care in France live in EHPADs.

 Germany

 On 18 March, the first case was identified at the Hanns-Lije retirement home in Wolfsburg.
 On 31 March, at least 17 died from COVID-19 in this residence.

 On 2 April, Robert Koch of the Institute in Germany affirmed that as of 1000 German deceased, 87% were older than 70 years.
 Of these, more than 50 were residents in nursing homes in Bavaria, Cologne and Wolfsburg.
 By 9 April, 29 residents of the nursing home in the city of Wolfsbrg died.